MRU-MACO-1501-202204-002/laborials/laborial-14-loop-design.md

    5. what is the termination condition?
    6. specifically, what would the termination condition be for an input of 7?
    7. identify the update of the loop control variable
-   8. what is the common loop pattern?
-   9. what problem is this loop solving?
+   8. what problem is this loop solving?

 2. Trace the above for inputs of 11 and then 12.